Ferromagnetic to antiferromagnetic transition of one-dimensional spinor Bose gases with spin-orbit coupling

 \section{Introduction}

 The experimental success in manipulating cold atoms in effective one-dimensional (1D) waveguides has deepened our understanding of the properties of the low-dimensional quantum gases \cite {Paredes,Toshiya,Cazalilla,GuanXW}.
-Meanwhile, studies of synthetic gauge field in cold atom systems have also made great progresses: pioneering experiments of NIST group have generated the effective magnetic fields, electric fields and spin-orbit (SO) coupling in ultracold Bose gases \cite {Y.-J. Lin}, and SO-coupled Fermi gases have also been realized recently \cite{Zhang,Zwierlein}.
-Systems with SO coupling have revealed intriguing phenomena in condensed matter physics, such as quantum spin Hall effect and topological insulators \cite{X. L. Qi,M. Z. Hasan}, where electrons play the elemental role in these physical systems.
-The realization of SO coupling in cold bosonic systems opens a completely new avenue for studying the interesting physics beyond the traditional condensed matter physics.
+Meanwhile, studies of synthetic gauge field in cold atom systems have also made great progresses: pioneering experiments of NIST group have generated the effective magnetic fields, electric fields and spin-orbit (SO) coupling in ultracold Bose gases \cite {Y.-J. Lin}.
+The SO-coupled Fermionic gases have also been realized recently \cite{Zhang,Zwierlein}.
+Intriguing phenomena in condensed matter physics, such as quantum spin Hall effect and topological insulators \cite{X. L. Qi,M. Z. Hasan}, where electrons play the elemental role in these physical systems, are revealed in the SO coupling systems.
+The realization of SO coupling in cold bosonic systems opens a completely new avenue for studying the physics of Abelian or non-Abelian gauge potentials beyond the traditional condensed matter physics.

-Many theoretical researches have investigated and predicted interesting phenomena for SO coupled bosonic systems.
-For example, a single plane wave phase or a stripe phase in spin-1/2 Bose-Einstein condensates (BECs) with SO coupling has been predicted depending on the intraspecies interaction larger or smaller than that of interspecies \cite{C. Wang,Ho}, collective modes \cite{W. Zheng} and stability \cite{Ozawa,BiaoWu} of BECs with SO coupling have been discussed, and interesting phases in the presence of harmonic traps and rotation have also been studied \cite{Wu, X.-Q. Xu, J. Radi'c, B. Ramachandhran, S. Sinha,ZFXu}.
-As most of these researches are restricted on mean-field approximation in the weakly interacting regime, there is a rather basic question in what extent these results are applicable for an arbitrary interaction.
-This makes the exact solution for SO coupled cold atom system highly desirable.
+Many theoretical researches have revealed interesting phenomena for SO coupled bosonic systems.
+For example, a single plane wave phase or a stripe phase in spin-1/2 Bose-Einstein condensates (BECs) with SO coupling has been predicted depending on the intraspecies interaction larger or smaller than that of interspecies \cite{C. Wang,Ho}.
+The collective modes \cite{W. Zheng}, stability of BECs with SO coupling \cite{Ozawa,BiaoWu}, and the phases in the presence of harmonic traps and rotation \cite{Wu, X.-Q. Xu, J. Radi'c, B. Ramachandhran, S. Sinha,ZFXu} have also been studied.
+Most of these investigations restricted on mean-field approximation in the weakly interacting regime.
+However, mean-field theory fails in the strong interaction limit.
+In order to get a complete physical picture of SO coupled system, the exact solution for SO coupled cold atom system is highly desirable.